mjdbc/mjdbc/README.md

 }
 ```
 Notes:
- * If @Tx method is called from within another @Tx method no new transaction is started.
-Child method shares transaction context with a parent method.
+ * If Impl method is called directly with no use of proxy interface no new transaction is started.
+The method will share transaction context with an upper-stack method.
- Transaction is committed/rolled back when top-level method is finished.
+ Transaction is committed/rolled back when upper-stack method is finished.
- * All @Sql (raw SQL) methods are processed as @Tx methods when no dbi interface is used.
+ * All @Sql (raw SQL) methods are processed as independent transactions when no dbi interface is used.
+ * No connection is allocated when Dbi method is called.
+The actual connection is requested from datasource only when first SQL statement is used.
+ So if DBI method uses cache and do not create any statements at all -> no network activity will be performed at all.